Salmonsnake1/FinnishNumbers/README.md

 # Finnish Number Practice

 Small personal practice project that was designed for practicing Finnish numbers and their inflections.
 A number is randomly generated and the user can attempt to write the correct answer.
 The user can also toggle between numeric and word form.
-All singular cases except instructive are able to be practiced.
+All singular cases except instructive are avaiable for practice.
 The maximum range is 0 - 1000000.

 ## Features
 - Basic scoring and streak system